Dr Maria Cristina Caldarola – Host of “Duet Interviews”

-I am grateful to the many of you who purchased my book Big Data and Law, subsequent to my post announcing the book’s publication in English and Mandarin in addition to the original German version.
+I am grateful to the many of you who have purchased my recent book Data Warehouse as well as my previous book Big Data and Law, and for those of you following my posts announcing English and Mandarin in addition to the original German version.

-The response from readers has been overwhelming, underscoring the need for more information about legal, regulatory and other aspects of Big Data, as current events continue to keep this topic in the headlines.
+The response from readers has been overwhelming, underscoring the need for more information about legal, regulatory and other aspects of Big Data and important tools which have arisen from it such as Data Warehouses, and current events have continued to keep this topic in the headlines.

 Clearly the topic of Big Data and GDPR is so vast and so dynamic that I’ve decided to continue sharing my expertise through a series of interviews and blogs.